-Jokhio et al. [2], [11] presented a computation and storage trade-off strategy called CPS.
+Jokhio et al. [10, 14] presented a computation and storage trade-off strategy called CPS.
 It estimates an equilibrium point on the time axis where the computation cost and the storage cost of a transcoded video become equal.
-It also estimates the popularity of the individual transcoded videos to differentiate among videos based on their individual popularity levels.
+It also estimates video the popularity of the individual transcoded videos to differentiate among videos based on their levels of popularity.

-Kathpal et al. [12] analyzed compute versus storage tradeoff for transcoded videos.
+Kathpal et al. [15] analyzed compute versus storage trade-off for transcoded videos.
 It proposed an elimination metric to decide which transcoded videos can be removed from the video repository.
-However, in contrast to the cost and popularity score based strategy of Jokhio et al. [2], it did not account for the video popularity score.
-Moreover, although the results are also based on Amazon EC2 and Amazon S3, it used rather short videos, with durations no more than 60 s.
+However, in contrast to the cost and popularity score based strategy of Jokhio et al. [10], it did not account for the video popularity score.
+Moreover, although the results are also based on Amazon EC2 and Amazon S3, it used relatively short videos, which comprise of clips with durations up to $60 \, \mathrm{s}$.